MPLLang/mpl/README.md

 # MPL-CC

-MPL*/MPL-CC is an extension of the [MPL](https://github.com/MPLLang/mpl) compiler.
+MPL<sup>*</sup>/MPL-CC is an extension of the [MPL](https://github.com/MPLLang/mpl) compiler.
 MPL-CC and MPL are research softwares that are being actively developed.

-MPL-CC and MPL are identical except for extra garbage collection functionality that has been built into MPL*.
-Both offer the same primitives for parallelism and are identical from a user's perspective.
+The compilers are similar except that the runtime of MPL-CC implements extra garbage collection functionality.
+Otherwise, both offer the same primitives for parallelism and are identical from a user's perspective.

 MPL extends SML with a number of primitives for parallelism and concurrency.
 Take a look at `examples/` to see these primitives in action.